 Homemade Wood and Laminate Floor Cleaner

-One part alcohol (rubbing alcohol is cheap and available in any supermarket or drug store) to four parts distilled water plus a few drops blue Dawn dishwashing liquid.
+The proportions are: one part alcohol (rubbing alcohol is cheap and available in any supermarket or drug store) to four parts distilled water plus a few drops blue Dawn dishwashing liquid.
 Here it is again:

 - 1 part alcohol